Spiffyk/twitch-node-sdk/README.md

   scope: ['user_read', 'channel_read']
 });

-TODO: args list, scopes, popups for advanced functionality
+// TODO: args list, scopes, popups for advanced functionality
 ```

 ### Twitch.logout

-Reset the session and delete from persistent storage, which is akin to logging out.
+Reset the session and delete from memory, which is akin to logging out.
 This does not deactivate the access token given to your app, so you can continue to perform actions if your server stored the token.

 #### Usage